-Whether you’re a newly graduated nurse or a seasoned professional, there are seven nursing essentials you should have:
+Whether you’re a newly graduated nurse, a seasoned professional, or looking to give a gift to the nurse in your life, there are seven nursing essentials you should have:

-Ask just about any nurse which pen is the best on the job and they’re likely to say, “clicky pens!”
+Ask just about any nurse which pen is the best on the job and they’re likely to say, “click pens!”
 Why?
-Because unlike their less-superior alternative—the ball-point pens with a cap—clicky pens stay with you.
+Because unlike their less-superior alternative—the ball-point pens with a cap—click pens stay with you.
 You are less likely to lose them because they easily attach to pockets, clipboards, and lots of other places you need to keep them.

 Tip: Go for the Pilot G2.
 It doesn’t smear or leak, and it comes in a choice of ink colors: black, blue, and red.